Australia's pandemic-era ban on cruise ships comes to an end

 Operators "are preparing for a carefully managed resumption of operations in a sector that previously supported more than 18,000 Australian jobs", the association said in a statement ahead of the ban's expiry.

-P&O Cruises Australia's Pacific Explorer will be among the first ships to dock in Sydney Harbour on Monday ahead of a return to service at the end of May.
+P&O Cruises Australia's Pacific Explorer will be among the first ships to dock in Sydney Harbour today ahead of a return to service at the end of next month.

 Before Covid-19, 1.6 million cruise passengers visited Sydney in 2017 and 2018, according to official figures.
 The pandemic hit cruise ships particularly hard after high-profile outbreaks that led a variety of ports to block access.